sigmavirus24/github3.py/docs/source/narrative/getting-started.rst

 Logging into GitHub using github3.py
 ------------------------------------

-Once you've ipmorted the module, you can get started using the API.
-It's recommended that you authenticate with GitHub to avoid running into `their ratelimits`_.
+Once you've imported the module, you can get started using the API.
+It's recommended that you authenticate with GitHub to avoid running into `their rate limits`_.
 To do so you have a few options.

 First, you can use your username and password.
 We advise you not to type your password into your shell or python console directly as others can view that